|

 (2) Son, Moses Kirby.

 (3) Dau., Judith (Kirby) Walker, b. cir.
 1757, d. cir.
 1835, m.
-Elisha Walker of Franklin and
+Elisha Walker of

 Pitts.
 Cos., Va., cir.
 1779.
 (See Walker and Hancock Families herein for descendants).